Mountains May Depart

-Mountains May Depart (山河故人) is a 2015 Mandarin-language drama and the 8th feature film directed by Jia Zhangke.
+Mountains May Depart (山河故人) is a 2015 Mandarin-language drama film and the 8th feature film directed by Jia Zhangke.
 It competed for the Palme d'Or at the 2015 Cannes Film Festival. and was also selected to be shown in the Special Presentations section of the 2015 Toronto International Film Festival.

 Plot

-In 1999 Fenyang, 25-year-old shopkeeper Tao finds herself in a love-triangle between Liangzi, a good friend and poor laborer in a local coal mine who has unrequited feelings for her, and Jinsheng, a well-off gas station owner who, despite being pompous and cruel, she is more attracted to.
-Tao showing affection for Jinsheng sets off a confrontation between her two suitors.
-Tao and Jinsheng decide to get married.
-Liangzi, feeling incapable of maintaining a platonic friendship with Tao, leaves town.
+In 1999 Fenyang, 25-year-old shopkeeper Tao finds herself in a love-triangle between Liangzi, a poor laborer in a local coal mine who has unrequited feelings for her, and Jinsheng, a well-off gas station owner who, despite being pompous and cruel, she is more attracted to.
+Tao's affection for Jinsheng sets off a confrontation between her two suitors that eventually turns violent.
+When Tao and Jinsheng decide to get married, Liangzi, feeling incapable of maintaining a platonic friendship with Tao, leaves town.

-In 2014, Tao is now divorced from Jinsheng and still living in Fenyang, running the gas station and being a prominent and generous woman in the city.
-Jinsheng has since remarried and lives in Shanghai and has become wealthy from investments.
-Liangzi works as a miner near Handan and has gotten ill.
-Tao and Jinsheng's son, Daole (pronounced Dollar in English) aged 7, comes to visit the funeral of Tao's father.
-Tao is upset by Daole's distance, and behaves surly towards him.
-Tao, knowing they are fated to be apart, decides to ride the slow train with Daole.
-As a parting gift, Tao gives Daole a set of keys for her house so that he can return to his home whenever he wants.
+In 2014, Tao and Jinsheng are now divorced.
+Tao still lives in Fenyang, runs the gas station and is known for her generosity, while Jinsheng has since remarried, moved to Shanghai and become a wealthy venture capitalist.
+Liangzi returns from his job as a miner near Handan; suffering from black lung, he receives financial help from Tao.
+Tao and Jinsheng's 7-year-old son, Daole (Dollar in English), comes to attend the funeral of Tao's father.
+Tao is upset by how distant he has become, and behaves surly towards him.
+Knowing they are fated to be apart as Daole and Jinsheng are soon to emigrate to Australia, Tao decides to ride the slow train with Daole to spend more time with him.
+As a parting gift, she gives Daole a set of keys for her house so that he can return to his home whenever he wants.

-In 2025, Daole (now currently called Dollar) is attending college in Australia.
-He is constantly fighting with his father over his desire to drop out of college and have the freedom he was never granted in his childhood.
-He meets Mia, his Chinese language teacher, an older woman for whom he develops feelings and eventually begins a relationship with.
+In 2025, Daole (now going by Dollar) is attending college in Australia.
+He constantly fights with his father over his desire to drop out and have the freedom he was never granted in his childhood.
+He develops feelings for Mia, an older woman and his Chinese language teacher, and the two eventually begin a relationship.
 Dollar shares with Mia how he still carries the keys his mother gave him when he was a young boy, and that he fears she may die even though they have not talked for years.
-Mia convinces him to fly back to China with her so that he can see Tao.
-The film ends with Tao dancing to Go West; any reunion with Daole (Dollar) is not seen.
+Mia asks him to fly back to China with her so that he can see Tao, though he is hesitant.
+Back in Fenyang, Tao recalls the song "Go West" and dances alone in the snow.